Chocolate and cheese, mountains and lakes, money and men: OutUK’s Adrian Gillan

 Macho Cityshop (yet again, back by Marion) sells the usual pile of

 pink pap and queer trash.

-OutUK's online Bookings service has a selection of other
+OutUK's online Bookings service has a selection of

 gay-friendly mainstream hotels in all price ranges at special discount rates.